RunOnFlux/flux/README.md

 - First 13 characters is timestamp
 - The length of message must be at least 40 characters
 - Message and corresponding signature must not be older than X seconds

+### API CALLS
+get /zelid/loginphrase
+returns a loginphrase - message that should be signed by zelid (or any bitcoin address).
+Message expires after 15 minutes.
+Only within these 15 minutes it is possible to log in with this message

+get /
+returns getinfo from zelcashd

+post /zelid/verifylogin
+post a stringified object of {
+  message: loginPhrase,
+  address: zelid/bitcoin address that signed this message,
+  signature: signature of the message by that zelid
+}
+returns an object with status either error or success and data containing message explaining the outcome.
+Success means logged in.
+Error is error

+websocket /ws/zelid/:loginphrase
+It is possible to subscribe to listening to a response of logging with a certain loginphrase.
+Such response then contain signature and address.
+This is useful for remote logging.

+Protected API
+- In order to access protected API, user has to be logged into the zelnode.
+Every request to protected API has to contain stringified zelidauth header of folowing object\
+  {
+    zelid: zelid/bitcoin address used for logging in,
+    signature: signature of a loginPhrase message signed by this address.
+  }
+  Note This loginPhrase must have been obtained by this zelnode and user (zelid) must be signed in to the zelnode with that loginPhrase

+get /zelid/loggedusers (ZelNode Owner)
+Returns an array of currently logged users into the zelnode { zelid: 1btc, message: dddasd }

+get /zelid/activeloginphrases (ZelNode Owner)
+Return an array of currently active login phrases
+  /* const activeLoginPhrases = [
+     {
+       loginPhrase: 1565356121335e9obp7h17bykbbvub0ts488wnnmd12fe1pq88mq0v,
+       createdAt: 2019-08-09T13:08:41.335Z,
+       expireAt: 2019-08-09T13:23:41.335Z
+     }
+  ] */